pypeit/PypeIt/doc/spectrographs/magellan_fire.rst

-The slit edges could shift up to several pixels during the night when you observe a target for a long time and/or when you changing setups during the night, therefore, we strongly encourage the observers to take some flat fields right after your science exposures every few hours.
+The slit edges could shift up to several pixels during the night when you observe a target for a long time and/or when you changing setups during the night.
+Therefore, we strongly encourage the observers to take some flat fields right after your science exposures every few hours.

 Echelle wavelength calibration
 ++++++++++++++++++++++++++++++

-Pypeit uses sky OH line for the wavelength calibrations.
+PypeIt uses sky OH line for the wavelength calibrations.
 So you do not need the ThAr calibrations when reducing your Magellan/FIRE Echelle data with PypeIt.